 Waffle House shooting suspect may have 2 guns, was arrested near White House in 2017, police say

-The man suspected of killing four people in a half-naked shooting rampage inside a Waffle House in Nashville may be carrying two guns as he evades police -- and was arrested by Secret Service last year for being in a restricted area near the White House, investigators revealed in a Sunday news conference.
+The man suspected of killing four people in a half-naked shooting rampage inside a Waffle House in Nashville may be carrying two guns as he evades police — and was arrested by Secret Service last summer for being in a restricted area near the White House, investigators revealed in a Sunday news conference.

-The suspect, 29-year-old Travis Reinking, had "wanted to set up a meeting" with President Trump, investigators added.
+The suspect, 29-year-old Travis Reinking, had "wanted to set up a meeting" with President Trump when he was arrested in July 2017, investigators added.
 They did not give further specifics.

+WAFFLE HOUSE PATRON, 29, HAILED A HERO AFTER WRESTLING GUN AWAY FROM SHOOTER

 A possible motive for the Waffle House shooting early Sunday morning was unclear, according to police.